kubeshop/testkube-cloud-charts/CONTRIBUTING.md

 Any breaking changes to a chart (backwards incompatible) require:

 * Bump of the current Major version of the chart

+Any other manual change to a chart require:

+* Bump of the current Minor version of the chart

 ### New Application Versions